roberte777/presentations/crap/pytoolbox.md

 These services:

+- Interact with the C++ services within our MENTOR system
-- Interact with each other over CDX Mesh
+- Interact with each other
 - Send voice from microphones
 - Play voice on speakers
-- Train a classification model
-- Use a classification model to match text phrases
+- Use a nlp classification model to match text phrases
-- Speak matched phrases over speakers
+- Send matched phrases as commands throughout the system

-These are complicated services, leveraging the Python ecosystem and CDX Mesh.
+These are complicated services, leveraging the Python ecosystem and PyToolbox.